mnot/I-D/binary-structured-headers/draft.md

 # Introduction

-Structured Field Values for HTTP {{!RFC8941}} offers a set of data types that new fields can combine to express their semantics.
-This specification defines a binary serialisation of those structures in {{fields}}, and specifies its use in HTTP/2 in {{negotiate}}.
+Structured Field Values for HTTP {{!RFC8941}} offers a set of data types that new fields can use to express their semantics in a familiar textual syntax.
+This specification defines an alternative, binary serialisation of those structures in {{fields}}, and specifies its use in HTTP/2 in {{negotiate}}.

 Additionally, {{backport}} defines how to convey existing fields as Structured Fields, when supported by two peers.

-The primary goal of this specification are to reduce parsing overhead and associated costs, as compared to the textual representation of Structured Fields.
+The primary goal is to reduce parsing overhead and associated costs, as compared to the textual representation of Structured Fields.
 A secondary goal is a more compact wire format in common situations.
 An additional goal is to enable future work on more granular field compression mechanisms.

 ## Notational Conventions